Discover how the PHR certification can help you advance your career in human resources.

 With online proctoring through OnVUE, live monitoring and enhanced security features are incorporated, allowing you the flexibility to take the exam at your convenience.

-The HRCI offers a variety of self-study exam preparation bundles to ease your training for PHR [7].
-Below are some examples you can pursue:
+The HRCI offers a variety of self-study exam preparation bundles to ease your training for PHR.
+Below are some options you can explore.

 The HRCI's PHR Cert Prep course offers videos, practice exams, flashcards, and interactive games for flexible, on-demand preparation.
 If you complete all content before your exam date, you qualify for HRCI’s "pass or your money back" policy.